thieryw/gitlanding/README.md

 Gitlanding helps you create a beautiful landing page for your GitHub projects in three simple steps:

--   Start from a blank [CRA](https://create-react-app.dev/) on a branch of your repo.
+-   Start from a blank [React App](https://create-react-app.dev/) on a branch of your repo.
 -   Import some [`gitlanding` components](https://www.gitlanding.dev/storybook/)
 -   Auto deploy with [GitHub Actions](https://github.com/features/actions), host it using [GitHub page](https://pages.github.com/)!